getanehAl/Windows-Penetration-Testing/README.md

 -----------------
 #### DEFENSE EVASION TECHNIQUES - BYPASSING ANTIVIRUS AND EDR SOLUTIONS
 > During penetration tests, it is important to know how to bypass AV products to not be blocked when exploiting vulnerabilities.
 > During Red Team exercises (unlike in a penetration test) it is important to be stealthy and thus to know how to bypass EDR products.
-In Red teaming, avoid at all costs using "noisy & easy to detect" pentest tools and techniques (e.g. network port scans, vulnerability scanners, BloodHound, creating a new Domain Admin, Metasploit C2,  Kerberoasting attacks, Mimikatz, DCsync attacks, etc.).
+In Red teaming, avoid at all costs using "noisy & easy to detect" pentest tools (e.g. Mimikatz, Metasploit C2, BloodHound/SharpHound) and techniques (e.g. aggressive and wide network port and vulnerability scans).
 ```
 1. Common antivirus bypass techniques
 -------------------------------------